Comic-Con returns in full force with costumes, crowds

 “My last convention is the first time they’ve seen me as Lorelei,” McKelvey said.
 “This is their first time to see me four years later and to see how much I’ve grown since then.”

-Others wandered the halls Wednesday as “Star Wars” Stormtroopers, the Mandalorian, Wonder Woman, and Sailor Moon.
+Others wandered the halls as “Star Wars” Stormtroopers, the Mandalorian, Wonder Woman, Thor and Sailor Moon.
 Chuckie from “Child’s Play” emerged from one cosplayer’s stomach.

 COMIC-COMING ATTRACTIONS